Andre-Codes/bereans_blog/_drafts/prop_3/2025-12-12-prop-3-post-1-draft.md

 If the *nature* of the Kingdom is confused, the *timing* is even worse.
 Peters points out that because theologians have abandoned the specific Davidic restoration, they cannot agree on when the Kingdom began.

 <div class="peters-quote">
-“They are as little agreed concerning its beginning as in its meaning.
-Some commence it in paradise; others, after the fall... some with the patriarchs... others, at the preaching of John the Baptist; some, with the birth of Christ... others, on the day of Pentecost; and others, at the destruction of Jerusalem.”
+“Those who give us such definitions, antagonistic to the primitive Church view, exhibit also the greatest diversity among themselves respecting the commencement of this kingdom in its supposed present form.
+They are as little agreed concerning its beginning as in its meaning.”
 <br>— <em>Prop.
 3, Obs.
 8</em>
 </div>

+A direct symptom of these vague definitions is the profound lack of consensus on when the Kingdom actually began.
+Theologians have proposed numerous, conflicting start dates, including:

+*   In Paradise
+*   After the Fall
+*   At the establishment of the Theocracy at Sinai
+*   With the preaching of John the Baptist
+*   At the birth, baptism, or death of Christ
+*   On the day of Pentecost
+*   At the destruction of Jerusalem

+This radical disagreement on a point as fundamental as the Kingdom's inauguration is presented not merely as scholarly debate, but as dispositive proof that the modern definitions are fatally flawed, arising from a non-scriptural "felt need to locate a presently existing kingdom."

 He asks a piercing question regarding this uncertainty: